Pishonhi/SWIMN-/README.md

-# JUMPN
+# SWIMN

-### JUMPN is a web 3.0 lifestyle app that implements the jump-to-earn concept.
+### SWIMN is a web 3.0 lifestyle app that implements the jump-to-earn concept.

 ![Build Status](https://765022154-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FzCTUiyBFEsve5x72fsjA%2Fuploads%2FguWD4Sobj9ZlXasJcNwL%2Fbanner_gitbook.png?alt=media&token=d160cfd0-b21f-424f-b592-6d26c0f19cd2)

-JUMPN is a web 3.0 lifestyle app that implements the jump-to-earn concept.
-JUMPN is designed to bring happiness back to people through three dimensions: social connections, physical health, and, most importantly, income.
-Users of JUMPN will gain a high return of $JST through 'Jumping.'
-There are several modes, including solo mode, clubbing mode, and extreme sports mode, which contain different rewards levels.
+SWIMN is a web 3.0 lifestyle app that implements the swim-to-earn concept.
+SWIMN is designed to bring happiness back to people through three dimensions: social connections, physical health, and, most importantly, income.
+Users of SWIMN will gain a high return of $SWN through 'Swimming.'
+There are several modes, including backstroke mode, breaststroke mode, and extreme sports mode, which contain different rewards levels.

 ## MODE

+- Freestyle Mode
-- Club Mode
+- Backstroke Mode
-- Jump Rope Mode
+- Breaststroke Mode
 - Extreme Sports Mode
-- Normal Mode

-## Jump To Earn Mechanics
+## Swim To Earn Mechanics

 ### Key Factors

-##### Factors that determine the output of your JST:
+##### Factors that determine the output of your SWN:

--  Efficiency level of your stamps, wristbands, or ropes.
+-  Efficiency level of your snorkels, swimfins, or goggles.
 -  Frequencies of your movement.
--  Bounce ability.
+-  Swimming ability.
 -  Time you spent.

 ### Daily Limit